 The DLM alternate assessment offers a variety of accessibility supports, which can be selected in a student's PNP Profile on Educator Portal.
-The Accessibility Manual describes a six-step process for evaluating and choosing appropriate supports for each student.
-Go to the section Six Steps to Customize Dynamic Learning Maps Accessibility Supports for Students in the Accessibility Manual.
+The Accessibility MANUAL describes a six-step

 Most states provide guidelines that their IEP teams are required to use when making decisions about accessibility supports for a student during testing.
-Some states provide their statespecific guidelines as an appendix in the Accessibility Manual on their DLM state website.
+Some states provide their state-specific guidelines as an appendix in the ACCESSIBILITY MANUAL on their DLM state website.